DoritosConfirmed/TCMD-Rules/README.md

 ★@NSFW - Self-explanatory.
 Just because someone is 18 doesn’t mean they want to see R18 content.
 Gives access to the NSFW channel

 ★@LGBTQ+ - This is for those who want to rep that they're part of the LGBTQ+ community (these members are protected under the staff.
 Bullying any member wielding this role will result in an immediate perma ban) Gives access to the LGBTQ channel

+# Server Channels

+**WELCOME:**

+☆#rules - The server rules are listed here in a summarised version

+☆#lobby - Join/Leave messages

+☆#pinboard - Server wide pin messages appear here in one universal place

+☆#notice-board - Server announcemnts and Server Events get posted here

+☆#letter-box - You can ask server questions here, or drop your suggesstions to help build up the server

+**CHAOTIC KINGDOM:**

+☆